g-x-w/semantic_change_ID/README.md

     }

 ## Code Structure
-All script functions are annotated with docstrings for ease of following; `jsonl_sources` pulls specific values from a given key in the dataset, facilitating manual navigation of the set for understanding.
-The main script `target_word_data` processes the full dataset and outputs a dictionary in the format:
+All script functions are annotated with docstrings for ease of following; `jsonl_nav.py` pulls specific values from a given key in the dataset, facilitating manual navigation of the set for understanding.
+The main script `dataset_processing.py` processes the full dataset and outputs a dictionary in the format:

     {
     date1: {